 We offer the following surveys and plans throughout the development process:

-- Topographical Surveys: These surveys are used to create maps of an area that show its physical features and height.
+- Topographical Surveys: These are surveys used to create maps of the area.
+They show its physical features and height.

-- Tree Constraints Plan: This is a site plan that shows possible tree-related constraints to development such as shading, loss of trees, etc.
+- Constraints Plan: This site plan shows possible tree-related constraints to development such as shading, obstruction, etc.

 POST DESIGN STAGE (PLANNING STAGE)

-- Tree Protection Plan: This plan records all existing conditions, evaluates existing trees, and helps to reduce the risk of any type of tree damage.
+- Tree Potection Plan: This plan evaluates and records the condition of all existing trees.
+It helps to reduce the risk of any tree damage.

-- Arboricultural Impact Assessment: This is used to assess the potential impact of a development project on trees within the area.
+- Arboricultural Impact Assessment: This is for assessing the potential impact of a development project on trees within the area.

-- Tree Protection Specification: This shows the measures that need to be taken in order to ensure the safety and long-term well-being of retained trees.
+- Tree Protection Specification: This shows the measures needed to ensure the long-term safety and well-being of the retained trees.

 POST PLANNING APPROVAL (CONDITION DISCHARGE)

-- Arboricultural Method Statement: This statement provides thorough details on how the development process will be executed.
-For example, how construction works can be carried out close to trees without causing damage.
+- Arboricultural Method Statement: This statement provides thorough details about the execution of the development process.
+For example, how to carry out construction works close to trees without causing damage.

 - Arboricultural Monitoring Program: The arboricultural monitoring program is essential to assess the impacts of tree planting campaigns and management programs.